 It’s difficult to give a one-size-fits-all answer because there are so many factors that need to be considered.
 In North Carolina, the Department of Public Instruction says the average cost of educating a student in public school is $6,534, which includes textbooks and transportation.

 Tuition at UNCA is more than $6,000 per year.
-But college students can also take advantage of free college classes offered by the community colleges and universities throughout the state.
+However, college students can also take advantage of free college classes offered by community colleges and universities throughout the state.

 For example, some parents decide to homeschool their children to keep them safe.